myrrlyn/oeuvre/mortal.md

 Nord.
 A badger hissed, then growled; Ghalurok was ready.
 Three.
 Two.
 One.
 The arrow lept from his bow as Ghalurok’s stone took the Nord in the skull.

-# MY CHILDREN ARE NOT THE PEOPLE BEST WITH STRENGTH, OR HONOR, OR FEROCITY
+> MY CHILDREN ARE NOT THE PEOPLE BEST WITH STRENGTH, OR HONOR, OR FEROCITY {:.malacath .sz-1}

 He and Ghalurok were given the first cuts of the deer.
 He tore ravenously into his, while Ghalurok regaled the Stronghold with how he’d taken out the oblivious Nord so that the deer would be theirs.

-# MY CHILDREN ARE THE PEOPLE BEST WITH FAMILY
+> MY CHILDREN ARE THE PEOPLE BEST WITH FAMILY {:.malacath .sz-1}

 They danced around the fire; the whole Stronghold was together and everyone had something to celebrate.
 Kumaz had been awarded a smithing contract in Markarth;